haavard/tox-weechat/README.md

 ## Usage
  - If the plugin does not load automatically, load it with `/plugin load tox`.
-   You may have to specify the full path to the plugin binary.
+   You may have to specify the full path to the plugin binary if you installed it to a non-standard location.
  - Create a new profile with `/tox create <profile name>`.
 The data file is stored in `~/.weechat/tox/` by default.
  - Load your profile and connect to the Tox network with